Jezzamonn/fourier/README.md

 `npm start`
 This brings up a local webserver from which you can view your changes in a browser.
 You can also check it out on a phone through clever networking stuff (i.e. being on the same wifi network and finding your computer's local IP address)

-## Automatically Build & Update
+## Automatically Build & Refresh
 For a smoother dev flow, building stuff can be done *automatically*!
 Cool!

-The following command will check for any files changing and will rebuild everything.
+The following command will check for any files changing and will rebuild everything:
 `npm run watch`

-You typically need a hard refresh in the browser window after things build.
-Maybe I could also make the browser refresh automatically??
-Maybe that's not a good idea?
+To then get the page to automatically reload on change, instead of using `npm start` you can use:
+`npm run reload`

 ---